irinamukha48/Software_Engineering_Group1/README.md

 - Users may not be able to access it because of service outages

-- "Bcrypt" package issue during installation.
+- `Bcrypt` package issue during installation.
 Error message: `Error: dlopen`.
 Solution is to run `npm install bcrypt` to reinstall the package and fix any issues.

 ## Team